VCHSRobots/RefWBot/rpi/SetupSteps.md

 	sudo systemctl reboot

 Once all this is done, you should see your Raspberry Pi in your WiFi list on your pc.
 Select it, and connect to it from your pc.
-Then open up a terminal (with the cmd program, or a erminal in Visual Code) on your pc, and do:
+Then open up a terminal (with the cmd program, or a terminal in Visual Code) on your pc, and do:

 	ssh pi@10.0.5.1

 This should result in a question about connecting to a host for the first time.
 Answer "yes".
 Then you will need to provide the password for your raspberry pi which should be "epic" if you followed the recommendations above.
-After that the terminal should print something like "pi@waterbot:~ $".
-This means you are connected to the pi, and it is waiting for you to type a command.
+After that the terminal should print something like "pi@WaterBot:~ $".
+This means you are connected to the Rpi, and it is waiting for you to type a command.

-If you have trouble, after all this, you can edit the /etc/default/hostapd file on the pi, and uncomment these lines:
+If you have trouble, after all this, you can edit the /etc/default/hostapd file on the Rpi, and uncomment these lines:

 	DAEMON_CONF="/etc/hostapd/hostapd.conf"
 	DAEMON_OPTS="-dd -t -f /home/pi/hostapd.log"